-I have switched to taking the VIP coaches when I have to consider the fatique having to drive the car some 4 hours, and having to bear with the traffic jams at the checkpoints and in Kuala Lumpur.
+I have switched to taking the VIP coaches when I have to consider the fatique of having to drive the car for some 5 hours, and having to bear with the traffic jams at the checkpoints and in Kuala Lumpur.
 As such, I have tried taking the Malaysia express buses on several occasions to Kuala Lumpur, Malacca, Genting Highlands, Lumut and Penang for work and also for leisure.
 And here's my travel experience...

 Kuala Lumpur & Malacca - there are many departure time to choose from leaving Golden Mile Complex.